circonus-labs/fq/README.md

 A connection client will specify username/queue.
 A user "USER" connecting to the aforementioned queue would connect as `USER/bob/mem:public,drop,backlog=100000`

-### Routes

-Routes define how messages sent on exchanges are placed in queues.

 ### Messages

 Messages are, of course, a payload and metadata.